A Guide to Creating Compelling Snaps & Stories That Grow Your Brand

-Another strategy to try is to write a short post that details your appearance on the platform.
+Another strategy to try is to write a short post for your website which details your presence on the platform.
 That way, if someone searches for your brand and the word “Snapchat” in Google, they can easily find your user name or Snapcode.

 SoulCycle has a great example of this published on their website.

-Be sure to add your Snapchat username to your social media follow module that appears either in the header or footer on your website.
+Be sure to add your Snapchat username to your social media follow module, or widget, that appears either in the header or footer on your website as well.

 And finally, work with other local companies or brands with similar audiences to coordinate an account takeover.
 This will help your account get in front of a new group of people, and it’ll introduce your own following to different types of content and voices.

-Geofilters are image overlays that can be added to Snaps when a person is in a pre-defined location.
-These filters are a fun way for someone to communicate where they are and what they’re doing.
-And your brand can create its own to promote an event or its office location -- though geofilters do have a price tag.
+As we mentioned earlier, Snapchat filters — or geofilters — are image overlays that can be added to Snaps when a person is in a pre-defined location.
+These filters are a fun way for someone to communicate where they are and what they’re doing — and your brand can create its own to promote an event or its office location.

 Step 3: Once you’re happy with the look of your filter, select the dates you would like it to be available.

-Step 4: Next, you’ll be able to determine the area in which the filter will be available.
+Step 4: Next, you’ll be able to determine the area in which the filter will be available, also known as its "Geofence".
 Zoom in on your location and draw a polygon around this area.
-The tool will update with the square footage of your geofence and the resulting price of the filter.
+The tool will update with the square footage of your chosen area and the resulting price of the filter.

-Step 5: Finally, you’re ready to purchase your custom filter.
+Step 5: Finally, you’re ready to submit (and/ or purchase) your custom filter.
 Once it’s

 Set your strategy, determine goals, and develop a brand your audience will love.Download Now